-Songs of Adaptation currently has observations nodes on three continents.
+Songs of Adaptation currently has monitoring stations on three continents.
 Each site represents a unique opportunity to observe our changing world.
 This work will inform evidence-based decision making in some of the highest biodiversity areas of the world.
 Ecosystems are experiencing extreme stress due to climate differences and anthropogenic change.

 Changing temperatures can have vastly different effects on different environments.
 The Songs of Adaptation research network currently has monitoring installations in Nepal, Bolivia and the United States as well as plans for many more international sites.

 In 2018, a pilot study was conducted in the Barun Valley, near Mount Everest.
 In order to capture climatic variability over time, this installation was constructed as a Biomeridian.
 This means that the instrumentation is located on a transect of a mountain slope, reaching from the bottom of the mountain where the ecology is tropical, up to the top of the mountain where the climate currently resembles the arctic.
 One slope can encapsulate the biodiversity from the equator to the poles.

-Data was collected at 5 nodes along this transect.
+Data were collected at 5 stations along this transect.
 For now, it is being manually analyzed in small batches.
 In the future, this amassed data will be clustered and analyzed in large batches; at that point, trends may be statistically significant.

 The first in-depth report resulting from data at this research site was given to the Nepali government in June, 2018.
 It is available here.
 We hope to take such technical information and give it to local communities in respectful and engaging ways.

 Here is an example of some of the audio data collected by our bioacoustic microphone.
 This is a recording of the Slender Billed Scimitar Babbler – Xiphirhynchus superciliaris – that frequents the Deaurali site along the Barun Biomeridian.